ayoubjd/taskflowapk/README.md

 ---

-## 🚀 Deploy to GitHub & Build APK in 5 Steps
+## 🚀 Deploy to GitHub & Build APK in 5 Steps.

 ### Step 1 — Create a GitHub Repository